 Possible Solutions to Avoid Contamination

-We can safegaurd our health by following some of the recommendations below:
+We can safeguard our health by following some of the recommendations:

 - Buy and sell open food in closed shelters like shops or temporary structures rather than in the open.